New inventory added EVERY DAY!|

 That might not seem like much now, but remember how flexible that money becomes once you turn 65, when you can use HSA funds for any expense, not just medical needs.
 Of course, you'll still be taxed on any non-medical expense (just like ordinary income), but it's a far better option than paying stiff penalties for withdrawing this money sooner.

 But that doesn't mean the catch-up contribution itself is reduced.
-Even if you turn 55 on December 1, but had qualifying coverage for the entire year, you can still make the full $1,000 catch-up without concern.
+Even if you turn 55 on December 1, but have qualifying coverage for the entire year, you can still make the full $1,000 catch-up without concern.

-If you have late year birthday, you don't need to worry about rushing to make the $1,000 catch-up contribution before the holidays begin.
+If you have a late year birthday, you don't need to worry about rushing to make the $1,000 catch-up contribution before the holidays begin.
 Like other retirement accounts, you have until April 15 of the following year to complete the contribution.

 To show how this might play out, let's look at Harriet.
 For the first half of the year, she was enrolled in a qualifying HDHP, since she's healthy and wanted to keep her premiums down.
 But at the end of June, she turned 65 and decided to enroll in Medicare from July 1 forward.